d3christ/spanwiki/README.md

-# spanwiki
+# SpanWiki

-This is a the new span wiki
+This is the new Span Wiki

 [About the lab](wiki/about.md)